-B. Glades Local Preference Program
+C. Glades Local Preference Program

 A Glades local preference is given to Glades businesses, when participating in the solicitation as a prime or a subcontractor.
 The Glades Program applies to solicitations for construction services, professional services, goods and services valued \$50,000 and over that are specifically utilized for County projects located in the Glades.
-343 A Glades business must have a permanent location in the Glades and hold a valid business tax receipt issued by the County that authorizes the business to provide the goods or services to be purchased.
-344
+A Glades business must have a permanent location in the Glades and hold a valid business tax receipt issued by the County that authorizes the business to provide the goods or services to be purchased.
+Program applies to solicitation as